chris-page-gov/os-mcp/README.md

 Provides LLM access to the Ordnance Survey's Data Hub APIs.

-Ask simple questions such as find me all cinemas in Leeds City Centre or use the prompts templates for more complex, speciifc use cases - relating to street works, planning, etc.
+Ask simple questions such as find me all cinemas in Leeds City Centre or use the prompt templates for more complex, specific use cases - relating to street works, planning, etc.

 This MCP server enforces a 2 step workflow plan to ensure that the user gets the best results possible.